arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 }
 ```

 ***Please note: because the `LORA_ENABLE` pin is on an I/O expander, it cannot be passed directly to the RadioLib library constructor.
-The library must be initialized with the reset pin set to `RADIOLIB_NC` and is best practice to perform a manual reset in setup.***
+The library must be initialized with the reset pin set to `RADIOLIB_NC` and it is best practice to perform a manual reset in setup.***

+#### Configuring for Public LoRa® Networks

+The onboard SX1262 module can be configured to communicate on public LoRa® networks such as [**The Things Network (TTN)**](https://www.thethingsnetwork.org/) or [**Helium**](https://helium.com/).
+These networks operate on specific frequencies and use defined radio parameters based on regional plans (e.g., `EU868`, `US915`, `AU915`).
+To ensure your device can be heard by gateways in your area, you must first configure your LoRa® radio to match your region's frequency.

+- To get started with The Things Network, you can [create a free account](https://www.thethingsnetwork.org/get-started).
+- To join the Helium Network, you can [create an account on the Helium Console](https://console.helium.com).

 ## Onboard Sensors & Peripherals